eransaban/Opsschool-Final-Project/README.md

 some of the macine in this project are ec2.small and not ec2.micro (free teir) because of lake of memory on the ec2.micro

+*Grafana and dockers folders
+has files i used in this project and are avaible from another git or already made as docker image